 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes C.J.
 O’Shea Group Ltd’s and C.J.
-O’Shea and Company Ltd’s slavery and human trafficking statement for the financial year ending 31 March 2019.
+O’Shea and Company Ltd’s slavery and human trafficking statement.

 C.J.
 O’Shea Group Ltd and C.J.
 O’Shea and Company Ltd are committed to improving our practices to combat slavery and human trafficking.